Introducing an interface between WHIZARD and FeynRules: Implementing new models in Whizard using FeynRules

-\paragraph*{\bf Color:} Color is treated in {\sc O'Mega} in the color flow decomposition \cite{Maltoni:2002mq,CFC}, with the flow structure being implicitly determined from the representations of the particles present at the vertex.
+\paragraph{\bf Color:} Color is treated in {\sc O'Mega} in the color flow decomposition, with the flow structure being implicitly determined from the representations of the particles present at the vertex.
 Therefore, the interface has to strip the color structure from the vertices derived by {\sc FeynRules} before writing them out to the model files.
 While this process is straightforward for all color structures which correspond only to a single flow assignment, vertices with several possible flow configurations must be treated with care in order to avoid mismatches between the flows assigned by {\sc O'Mega} and those actually encoded in the couplings.
 To this end, the interface derives the color flow decomposition from the color structure determined by {\sc FeynRules} and rejects all vertices which would lead to a wrong flow assignment by {\sc O'Mega} (these rejections are accompanied by warnings from the interface).

 At the moment, the $\mathbf{SU}(3)_\text{C}$ representations supported by both {\sc Whizard} and the interface are singlets ($1$), triplets ($3$), antitriplets ($\bar{3}$) and octets ($8$). \tabref{tab:su3struct} shows all combinations of these representations which can form singlets together with the support status of the respective color structures in {\sc Whizard} and the interface.
 Although the supported color structures do not comprise all possible singlets, the list is sufficient for a large number of SM extensions.
-Furthermore, the upcoming major version 2.1 of {\sc Whizard/O'Mega} will allow for explicit color flow assignments, thus removing most of the current restrictions.
+Furthermore, a future revision of {\sc Whizard/O'Mega} will allow for explicit color flow assignments, thus removing most of the current restrictions.

 In models generated for the 1.9x branch of {\sc Whizard}, a hardcoded limit exists on the maximum number $n_\text{cf}$ of external color lines which is related to the number of external octets $n_8$ and triplets / antitriplets $n_3$ as